nirebu/nirebu-2019/articles/building-my-static-blog-with-nuxtjs-and-markdown-beginner.md

 From this guide, and from my website, are missing **crucial** parts that I'm going to implement, like using Vuex to store all the blog posts metadata and using that info to render a list of articles.
 Right now I can only write single blog posts and link them somewhere.
 Expect an update or a new post about those also!

 Thanks for reading!

-Cover photo by Jonathan Pielmayer on [Unsplash](https://unsplash.com) // This post will appear also on my blog, when it will be somewhat functional.